14 Day Northern Lights Winter Self Drive Tour of the Complete Ring Road with Snaefellsnes Peninsula

 On your sixth day, you will make more of the sites of the north, focussing on the waterfalls within the Jökulsárgljúfur Canyon, in the northern part of the Vatnajökull National Park.

-The most notable of these waterfalls is the most powerful in Europe, Dettifoss, which falls from a height of over 40 metres, with a width of over a hundred metres.
-This is such an impressive landmark that it was used as the backdrop to the introduction of the movie Prometheus.
+The most notable of these waterfalls is the most powerful in Europe, Dettifoss, which falls from over 66 ft (20m), with a width of over 328 ft (100m).
+This impressive landmark was used as the backdrop in the first scene of the movie Prometheus.

-Dettifoss, however, is not the sole waterfall in the valley.
+Dettifoss, however, is not the only waterfall in the valley.
 Just a little upstream is Selfoss, while downstream is Hafragilsfoss.
-While not quite as awe-inspiring as their giant middle neighbour, both are more than worth a visit.
+While not quite as awe-inspiring as their giant middle neighbor, both are more than worth a visit.

 If you want a break from driving, or just an exciting and unique experience, you can elect to take a super jeep tour to these sites, as not all of them are accessible to standard vehicles.
 A second optional tour is a dog-sledding ride over the strange and alien landscapes.